InSyncWithFoo/pyright-for-pycharm/docs/configurations/common.md

     The language server may also output "hint" diagnostics that report code as ["unnecessary" or "deprecated"][8].
-    This level is not configurable.
+    This level is not configurable via the UI.

 ### Configuring